s4n9hyun/Dual-Head/paper.md

 ## Dual-Head Architecture Motivation

-Traditional approaches use separate models for language modeling and reward estimation, requiring multiple forward passes and model calibration.
+Traditional approaches use separate models for language modeling and reward estimation, requiring multiple forward passes and Dual-Head calibration.
 Our dual-head design leverages shared representations from the frozen backbone, enabling efficient joint computation while maintaining the expressiveness needed for precise alignment control.